|

 The transformation of

-elemental conditions, materials and places into distilled
+elemental conditions, materials and spaces into distilled

 microcosmic concepts is at the source of recent work.
 I see an